martineserios/AIAgentsFactory/README.md

 # AI Agents Factory

-A crew of AI agents wrapped in FastAPI, managed with Poetry.
+A crew of AI agents wrapped in FastAPI.
+Poetry.

 ## Setup